nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Implementation**

 The delete function takes in 2 compulsory field (Nurse ID, Date) to identify and delete the Nurse Schedule object from the arraylist of Nurse Schedule objects.
 The Nurse ID and date will first be checked for its validity.
 Any invalid input detected will result in an exception thrown and command will be aborted.
-Else, a NurseScheduleDelete Command object is created and executed.
+Else, a NurseScheduleDeleteCommand object is created and executed.

 Invalid Inputs include: